ISO 50001 Energy Management

-This flow rate variation creates difficulties for some flow meters that have limited turndown capabilities (differential pressure measurement).
-TMFMs can easily measure over these wide variations in flow rate.
+This flow rate variation creates difficulties for some flow meters with limited turndown capabilities (differential pressure measurement).
+TMFMs can easily measure these wide variations in flow rate.

-Additionally, portable TMFMs, such as the Sage Prism®, can periodically monitor flow usage of the system, to determine either consumption or compressor efficiency.
+Additionally, portable TMFMs, such as the Sage Prism®, can periodically monitor the system’s flow usage to determine either consumption or compressor efficiency.